edanuff/nginx-to-gw/README.txt

 2. The Gateway sees a normal request and acts on it, applying the appropriate policies based on configuration and resource paths

-3. If the Gateway returns error to Nginx, Nginx ends the request, and returns to caller all the content and headers the Gateway returned to it
+3. If the Gateway returns an error status code to Nginx, Nginx ends the request, and returns to the caller all the content and headers the Gateway returned to it

 4. If no error is returned by the Gateway, the Nginx script appends the appropriate headers returned by the Gateway to the Nginx response and then